menu

 Gibsland is a tiny town located in the state of Louisiana.
 With a population of 739 people and just one neighborhood, Gibsland is the 257th largest community in Louisiana.

-When you are in Gibsland, you'll notice that it is more blue-collar than most other communities in America.
-39.85% of Gibsland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Gibsland is generally considered to be a blue-collar town.
+39.85% of the Gibsland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gibsland is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Gibsland who work in office and administrative support (16.97%), sales jobs (10.33%), and teaching (5.90%).

 The population of Gibsland has a very low overall level of education: only 9.11% of people over 25 hold a 4-year college degree or higher.